vsg-dev/VulkanSceneGraph/include/vsg/vk/README.md

    // even if we try to discard the instance explicitly,
-   // or it goes out of scope things remain safe instance = nullptr; // instance isn't deleted, as Device still needs it
+   // or it goes out of scope things remain safe instance = nullptr; // Instance object isn't deleted, as Device still needs it

    ...
    // application code using Device